 Project: GP26, QMS21, POCT05, POCT05, C43, POCT07, MM06, GP34, EP21, EP24, C51, MM20, C40, H60, C62, EP05, C57, EP19, QMS24, C24, EP34, MM17, QMS01

 NOTE 1: Measurement uncertainty includes components arising from systematic effects, such as components associated with corrections and the assigned quantity values of measurement standards, as well as the definitional uncertainty.
-Sometimes estimated systematic effects are not corrected for but, instead, associated measurement uncertainty components are incorporated (JCGM 200:2012); NOTE 2: The parameter could be, for example, a standard deviation called standard measurement uncertainty (or a specified multiple of it), or the half-width of an interval, having a stated coverage probability (JCGM 200:2012); NOTE 3: Measurement uncertainty comprises, in general, many components.
-Some of these could be evaluated by Type A evaluation of measurement uncertainty from the statistical distribution of the quantity values from series of measurements and can be characterized by standard deviations.
-The other components, which could be evaluated by Type B evaluation of measurement uncertainty, also can be characterized by standard deviations, evaluated from probability density functions based on experience or other information (JCGM 200:2012); NOTE 4: In general, for a given set of information, it is understood that the measurement uncertainty is associated with a stated quantity value attributed to the measurand.
+Sometimes estimated systematic effects are not corrected for but, instead, associated measurement uncertainty components are incorporated (JCGM 200:2012); NOTE 2: The parameter may be, for example, a standard deviation called standard measurement uncertainty (or a specified multiple of it), or the half-width of an interval, having a stated coverage probability (JCGM 200:2012); NOTE 3: Measurement uncertainty comprises, in general, many components.
+Some of these may be evaluated by Type A evaluation of measurement uncertainty from the statistical distribution of the quantity values from series of measurements and can be characterized by standard deviations.
+The other components, which may be evaluated by Type B evaluation of measurement uncertainty, can also be characterized by standard deviations, evaluated from probability density functions based on experience or other information (JCGM 200:2012); NOTE 4: In general, for a given set of information, it is understood that the measurement uncertainty is associated with a stated quantity value attributed to the measurand.
 A modification of this value results in a modification of the associated uncertainty (JCGM 200:2012); NOTE 5: The parameter may be, eg, a standard deviation (or a given multiple of it), or the half-width of an interval, having a stated level of confidence (modified from ISO 15195).

 validation